herumph/cfbot/README.md

 6. Move db initialization to the db __init__ file -- Will not do
 7. Does login type do anything??? -- REMOVED
 8. Make db_session and client exist in common and import to each file instead of passing between most functions -- DONE
+9. Remove common
-9. Fix touchdown/extra point race condition properly
+10. Fix touchdown/extra point race condition properly
    1. Add scoring type class?
    2. Deal with ESPN double "KICK" posting
    3. Honestly, ignore ESPN `isScore` and parse the result manually with checks - this should also help with turnover posts